Dollar Moves Higher on Stronger-Than-Expected US Payroll Report

 May US factory orders rose +8.2% m/m, in line with market expectations and represented a rebound after May's revised decline of -3.9%.
 May US factory orders ex-transportation rose by +0.2% m/m, in line with market expectations.

-EUR/USD (^EURUSD) on Thursday fell by -0.43%, mainly due to dollar strength.
+EUR/USD (^EURUSD) is down -0.37% due mainly to dollar strength.
 The euro was also undercut as ECB officials at their June meeting expressed concern about the euro's strength, which was dovish for ECB policy.
-The ECB also expressed concern about the Eurozone economy due to trade uncertainty.
+The ECB also expressed concern about the economy due to trade uncertainty.

-In some positive news for the euro, the final-June HCOB Eurozone services PMI was revised higher by +0.5 points to 50.5 from the preliminary report of 50.0, stronger than the expectation of no revision.
+In some positive news for the euro, the final-June HCOB Eurozone services PMI was revised higher by +0.5 points to 50.5 from the preliminary report of 50.0, stronger than expectations for no revision.
 The composite PMI was revised higher to 50.6 from 50.2.

 Swaps are pricing in a 6% chance of a -25 bp rate cut by the ECB at the July 24 policy meeting.

-USD/JPY (^USDJPY) rose sharply by +0.94%.
-The yen remained under pressure due to trade concerns after President Trump stated on Tuesday that a trade deal with Japan is unlikely, indicating that the country will likely face a tariff of 30%, 35%, or "whatever the number is that we determine."
+USD/JPY (^USDJPY) is up sharply by +0.91%.
+The yen remains under pressure on trade concerns after President Trump on Tuesday said a trade deal with Japan is unlikely, so the country will most likely pay a tariff of 30%, 35% or "whatever the number is that we determine."

-August gold (GCQ25) on Thursday closed down -16.80 (-0.50%), and September silver (SIU25) closed up +0.357 (+0.97%).
-The stronger dollar and the rise in T-note yields on the stronger-than-expected US payroll report undercut gold prices.
-However, silver saw strength on optimism about industrial metals demand after Thursday's US economic reports suggested continued strength in the US economy.On the date of publication, Rich Asplund did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
+August gold (GCQ25) is down -22.9 (-0.68%), and September silver (SIU25) is up +0.198 (+0.54%).
+Gold prices are being undercut by the stronger dollar and the rise in T-note yields on the stronger-than-expected US payroll report.
+However, silver is seeing strength on optimism about industrial metals demand after today's US economic reports suggested continued strength in the US economy.On the date of publication, Rich Asplund did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.

 More news from Barchart